St. Petersburg Personal Injury Lawyer

 Automobile, truck and motorcycle accidents

 Under Florida’s no-fault insurance system, car accident victims can recover a portion of their medical expenses and lost income due to a wreck, but they can never be fully compensated or sue the at-fault driver unless they meet certain strict requirements regarding the injury they suffer, the treatment they receive and when they receive it.
 Car crashes result in hundreds of thousands of injuries and thousands of deaths every year in Florida, including tens of thousands of collisions in Pinellas County.
-Meros, Smith, Brennan & Brennan, P.A., helps car, truck and motorcycle accident victims recover for the full amount of damage done to them by a negligent or reckless driver, including drunk and distracted drivers.
+Meros, Smith, Brennan, Brennan and Gregg, P.A., helps car, truck and motorcycle accident victims recover for the full amount of damage done to them by a negligent or reckless driver, including drunk and distracted drivers.
 Florida law tries to discourage car accident lawsuits, but when litigation is necessary to help crash victims and their families get the financial help they need and deserve, our Florida Bar Board Certified Civil Trial Lawyers have the knowledge, skills and resources to get results.

 Florida leads the nation in having the most boats registered, and the highest number of boating fatalities.
 Pinellas County consistently ranks in the top five Florida counties responsible for most boating accidents in the state.
 Boating is an extremely popular recreational activity in the state, yet it can be extremely dangerous if boaters and boat operators don’t pay attention to safety.
 Our boating accident lawyers help people injured in collisions with other vessels and fixed objects, falls overboard, and explosions caused by reckless or negligent boat operation or maintenance.